2018 St. Louis Cardinals season: 2018

-Former Cardinas' closer Edward Mujica, 33, was signed to a minor league contract on March 15, and got the save in the March 17 game.
+Former Cardinals' closer Edward Mujica, 33, was signed to a minor league contract on March 15, and got the save in the March 17 game.

 Spring training

 Schedule

 The Cardinals announced their spring training schedule on November 2, 2017.
 They will play 30 games in the Grapefruit League starting on Friday, February 23, against the Miami Marlins, who share the Roger Dean Stadium complex with the Cardinals in Palm Beach.
 The schedule consists of 14 home games and 16 road games, with four of the latter at Roger Dean Stadium with the Marlins as the home team.
 Cardinals' pitchers and catchers are scheduled to report to Jupiter, Fla., on Tuesday, Feb.
 13, while the rest of the team will report on Sunday, Feb.
 18. After their set of Spring Training games, the Cardinals will break camp on Sunday March 25, and play two exhibition games against the Toronto Blue Jays at Olympic Stadium in Montreal on March 26 and 27.
 The regular season will begin on Thursday, March 29, with a road game against the New York Mets.

 The first physicals and official workouts began for pitchers and catchers on (Wed.)
 February 14.

 They were 3–3–0 (Feb.
 23-Feb.
 28), and 14–10–2 (Mar.
 1–27) for a 17–13–2 (.567) record, fifth-best in the Grapefruit League. including the two exhibition games, Mar.
 26–27) against the Toronto Blue Jays. in Olympic Stadium in Montreal, their first visit to Montreal since May 2004.
 March 26 game: W 5–3.
 March 27 game: L 0–1.